-Special Assessment:
+Q. Special Assessment:

-A reasonable amount based on the yearly analysis of costs to the City for code enforcement and inspection as well as fire and personnel and enforceable as a tax lien.
+A reasonable amount as determined in accordance with the provisions of the general statutes Sec.
+7-148ff based on the yearly analysis of costs to the City for code enforcement and inspection as well as fire and personnel and enforceable as a tax lien.
 Special assessment has been set at \$2,500.00 per year.

-Special Assessment Fund:
+R. Special Assessment Fund: